akalmykov/wp-content-copy-protection/readme.txt

 == Description ==

-WP Content Copy Protection is a simple plugin that uses multiple techniques in copy-protecting your blog content.
-Some of the most common copy methods, such as right click, image dragging, and keyboard copy shortcuts such as CTRL A, C, X, U, and P are disabled with this plugin.
+WP Content Copy Protection is a simple plugin that uses multiple techniques in protecting your blog content from being copied illegaly.
+Some of the most common copy methods, such as right-click, image dragging, and keyboard copy shortcuts such as CTRL A, C, X, U, and P are disabled with this plugin.

-While this will most certainly help copy-protect your content, do remember that there are many other means one could use to get their hands on your content without using the context menu.
+While this will most certainly help protect your online content, do remember that there are many other means one could use to get their hands on your content without using the context menu.

-See our Pro Version in action [HERE](http://www.securiilock.com/)
+See how our pro version can help [HERE](http://www.securiilock.com/)

 Features